Vegetarian Ramen in Kyoto

 Eating out as a vegetarian in Japan isn’t easy.
 Most restaurants don’t have a vegetarian option, and dashi (fish stock) is a widely used ingredient in Japanese cooking, so it’s quite difficult to avoid.
-For us, there’s the added challenge that one of us is vegetarian and the other isn’t.
-So while there are vegetarian and vegan restaurants, what we really want is regular restaurants with vegetarian options.
+In my case, there’s the added challenge of travelling with a meat-eater, so we don’t want to go to vegetarian restaurants 100% of the time.

-If you’re worried about travelling to Japan as a vegetarian, there’s lots of tips and advice in my previous video.
-I was certainly worried before I first went.
+If you’re worried about travelling to Japan as a vegetarian, there’s lots of tips and advice in my video below.
 It’s difficult, but not impossible.
 I’d highly recommend researching places to eat – don’t rely on being able to find somewhere just walking around looking at menus – you’ll end up tired and hungry!

 More Japan Videos

-I’ll have more vegetarian places to eat in Kyoto and Tokyo coming up in my videos, so subscribe to Cakes with Faces on YouTube and hit the bell for notifications.
+There are lots more vegetarian places to eat in Japan in my videos (and there’s lots more on the way too!), so subscribe to Cakes with Faces on YouTube and hit the bell for notifications.

 - Travel vlogs from Tokyo and around Japan